Nataliya01/Nataliya01/README.md

 📫 How to reach me?
 Feel free to connect with me on (https://www.linkedin.com/in/nataliya-marchenko-5a4173293/)] or drop me an email at [qa.natalia123@gmail.com].

-⚡ Fun fact: In my free time, I enjoy participating in hackathons to challenge myself, learn new techniques, and connect with fellow enthusiasts in the tech community.